stuarteberg/ctrax-conda-recipes/README.md

 ==================================

 This repo contains recipes for building [Ctrax][1] from source into a [conda][2] environment.
 At the moment, this only works on Linux.
+Also, no camera interfaces are compiled in.

 [1]: http://ctrax.sourceforge.net/
 [2]: http://conda.pydata.org/docs/